LauraSp/QUIDDIT3/README.md

 To install **Spectral Python (Spy)**, you will have to open a command window (type "cmd" into the search function in your start menu if you are on a Windows system) and navigate to the directory that contains your Python (Anaconda) installation.
 The Anaconda installer will ask where to install Anaconda.
 It will most likely be located in "C:\Program Files\Anaconda3\Scripts" or "C:\Users\[Username]\AppData\Local\Continuum\Anaconda3\Scripts" or "C:\ProgramData\Anaconda3\Scripts".
 You will need to use the `cd [path]` command to do so.

 Once you have navigated to the Scripts folder, type `pip install spectral`.
-Spectral Python should be installed in your system, this should only take a few minuutes.
+Spectral Python should be installed in your system, this should only take a few minutes.
 You might be prompted to enter your password during installation.

 ### Running QUIDDIT